ArtFXDev/silex-doc/docs/td/Renderfarm/Tractor/issues.md

 See this thread for more information: https://renderman.pixar.com/forum/showthread.php?s=&threadid=45603

-Currently this problem is solved using a command wrapper I wrote in Rust (to learn the language, if you want too [do it in Python](https://github.com/ArtFXDev/silex-rez/tree/prod/packages/utils/command_wrapper) it shouldn't be to hard):
+Currently this problem is solved using a command wrapper I wrote in Rust (to learn the language, if you want too [do it in Python](https://github.com/ArtFXDev/silex-rez/tree/prod/packages/utils/command_wrapper) it shouldn't be too hard):

 https://github.com/johhnry/cmd-wrapper/